 Since 1956, IFC has invested in nearly 400 companies in India, providing almost $15 billion in financing from its own account and mobilization from external resources.
-As of June 2016, IFC’s committed portfolio in India is almost:
+As of June 2018, IFC’s committed portfolio in India is over:

 STORIES OF IMPACT